Find Affordable College Courses

 77% Women

 The 10th most popular school in the country for general public health majors who are seeking their master's degree is University of Arizona.
 Roughly 45,600 attend the school each year.
-The average in-state tuition for full-time undergraduates is $10,990 per year, while in-state graduate students, on average, pay $12,106 per year.
-The general public health program at University of Arizona awarded 193 master's degrees during the 2020-2021 school year.
-Of these students, 77% were women and 48% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $11,546 per year, while in-state graduate students, on average, pay $12,718 per year.
+During the most recent year for which we have data, 193 people received their master's degree in general public health from University of Arizona.
+Around 52% of these students were from an underrepresented racial-ethnic group, and 77% were women.

 192 Yearly Graduations

 University of Colorado Denver/Anschutz Medical Campus is the 11th most popular school in the nation for students seeking a master's degree in general public health.
 Each year, around 24,700 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $8,160 per year, while in-state graduate students, on average, pay $6,984 per year.
-The general public health program at University of Colorado Denver/Anschutz Medical Campus awarded 192 master's degrees during the 2020-2021 school year.
-About 79% of this group were women, and 26% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $9,096 per year, while in-state graduate students, on average, pay $8,100 per year.
+During the most recent year for which we have data, 192 people received their master's degree in general public health from CU Anschutz.
+Around 30% of these students were from an underrepresented racial-ethnic group, and 75% were women.

 #12